Bifenthrin vs Permethrin Insecticide

 Pet Safe

 These insecticides are pet safe when used according to the product label.
-Ensure that you read and follow all directions on the product label to ensure your pet is safe.
+Ensure you read and follow all directions on the product label to ensure your pet is safe.
 Both are Safe when dry.

 Usage